Dental Anxiety: How to Conquer Fear of the Dentist in West Ryde

 Talking to your West Ryde dentist is an excellent step towards overcoming your dental phobia.

-Make sure we understand your precise anxieties so we can work with them to make your time in the dental chair is as relaxed as possible.
+Ensure we understand your anxieties so we can work with them to make your time in the dental chair as relaxed as possible.

-Controlled breathing shifts your focus to other things and relaxes your body in order to take your mind away from the dentist’s office.
+Controlled breathing shifts your focus to other things and relaxes your body to remove your mind from the dentist’s office.

 The easiest breathing technique is inhaling and exhaling through your nose for a slow count of three as the breath goes in, then to three again as the breath goes out.

-This technique also helps overcome the breathing issues many of us feel when things are in our mouth.
+This technique also helps overcome the breathing issues many feel when things are in our mouths.

 Relaxation techniques can also work.
-Bring music into your appointment, request your favourite radio station, or have the nurse chat to you.
+Bring music into your appointment, request your favourite radio station, or have the nurse chat.

-Different distraction and relaxation methods are effective for different people so find something that works well for you.
+Different distraction and relaxation methods are effective for others, so find something that works well for you.

 Beating severe dental phobia